In the latest in our Hidden Histories series, Tanya Mercer looks at the Backs in Cambridge - once a huge First World War hospital site.

 Students at Moulsham High School in Chelmsford have been celebrating getting their A-level results today.

-The overall A-level pass rate fell for the first time in more than 30 years - but more top grades were awarded than ever before.
+Overall the pass rate dropped for the first time in more than 30 years.

 Teachers from both sides of the Atlantic have come together in Cambridgeshire to get a better insight into what life was like during World War Two